FirebaseExtended/reactfire/docs/use.md

 ## Realtime Database

-The following samples assume that `FirebaseAppProvider` and `RealtimeDatabaseProvider` components exist higher up the component tree.
+The following samples assume that `FirebaseAppProvider` and `RealtimeDatabaseProvider` components exist higher up the component tree (see [setup instructions](#setup) for more detail).

 ### Show an object